Payoff Matrix

 Symmetric Payoff Matrix

 A symmetric payoff matrix occurs when the payoffs for each player remain the same, regardless of the choices made by other players.
-In this case, the resulting outcomes are identical for all players.
+In this case, the resulting outcomes are identical for all players (except if there’s a change in priorities).

 Asymmetric Payoff Matrix

-An asymmetric payoff matrix occurs when the payoffs for each player depend on the specific choices made by other players.
-In this case, the resulting outcomes can vary significantly based on the combinations of choices made.
+An asymmetric payoff matrix is when the payoffs for each player depend on the specific choices made by other players.
+The resulting outcomes vary significantly based on the combinations of choices made.

 Limitations and Criticisms of Payoff Matrices

 While payoff matrices offer valuable insights into decision-making processes, they also have limitations and are not without criticism.
-Understanding these limitations helps decision-makers use payoff matrices effectively.
+Understanding these limitations helps you use payoff matrices effectively, recalculate plans, and deprioritize if needed.

 Potential Drawbacks of Using a Payoff Matrix